rscode999/cnet/documentation.md

 Exports `network` to the output stream `os`, returning a reference to `os` with `network` added.

-The exported network, as a std::string, contains its enabled/disabled status, loss calculator, optimizer, and all layers.
+The exported network, as a `std::string`, contains the Network's enabled/disabled status, loss calculator, optimizer, and layers.

 **Returns**